- Gra-Rock

 The fibers vary from polyester to fiberglass bars, basalt, steel, and stainless steel.
 These integrated fibers create a progressively stronger end product, with steel and stainless steel delivering the most significant strength gains.

-After just 14 days of curing, UHPC has a compressive strength of 20,000 psi.
-This number can increase to 30,000 psi when fully cured for 28 days.
+After just 14 days of curing, UHPC has a compressive strength of 20,000 PSI.
+This number can increase to 30,000 PSI when fully cured for 28 days.

 Conclusion